 One of my highlights of the night was the cracker pull which involved all of us simultaneously tugging at one another in the hope of getting the usual festive hat, joke and prize.

 I really like blogger events where you can hold a conversation with others without the fear of just standing around looking awkward.
-Perhaps this is the way forward? 😀
+Perhaps this is the way forward, more community involvement versus a year 6 disco vibe? 😀